Maternal and Child Health

-Please note: The childhood immunisation clinic will be relocated from Sebastopol Library to Bonshaw Early Learning Centre effective Tuesday 9 June.
+Please note: The childhood immunisation clinic has been relocated from Sebastopol Library to Bonshaw Early Learning Centre.

 As a protective measure, City of Ballarat Maternal and Child Health (MCH) and Immunisation programs have been modified to ensure the ongoing good health of community and our staff.
 Both programs have implemented health screening questions prior to you attending City of Ballarat facilities.

 Please do not attend your appointment if either yourself or someone in your household is unwell.
 Phone 5320 5500 if you need to discuss this further or reschedule an appointment.

 City of Ballarat Maternal & Child Health (MCH) programs continue to be reviewed to ensure community and staff safety with respect to COVID-19.
 It is a priority to preserve essential MCH services for families with very young babies, and for families who require additional support.

 From Monday August 3, the City of Ballarat MCH program will prioritise children from 0 to 18 months and temporarily suspend services for older children.

 • Telehealth, supplemented by a brief face to face service, will be provided to all booked families.

 • Parents are requested to arrive at MCH centre and wait in the car until the MCH nurse phones.